Please click on the listed questions to access the answers below

 NMSU is a public, land-grant university, which was founded in 1888 as an agricultural college and preparatory school.
 Today it is a major, all-purpose research-intensive public university offering over 80 undergraduate degrees and over 70 graduate degrees in 8 academic colleges.
 It is funded by the state of New Mexico, and has students from all over the U.S. and 80 countries around the world.
 It is dedicated to three areas of emphasis, at both the undergraduate and graduate levels: teaching, research, and service.

 Because of its location and history, a strong part of the university’s mission is service to the borderlands, to the rural areas of the state and the state of New Mexico as a whole.
-Learn more about New Mexico State University here.
+Learn more about New Mexico State University in the following videos and links:

-For undergraduate students, popular majors (by numbers of students) are in Business, Education, Criminal Justice, and Biology.
-For graduate students, the popular degree programs are in the educational areas of Curriculum and Instruction and Educational Administration, Business Administration, Electrical Engineering, Chemical Engineering, Civil Engineering, Computer Science, Biology and Molecular Biology, and Social Work.
+NMSU is a comprehensive university.
+Popular undergraduate majors are in the basic sciences, technology, engineering, math, health, business, and education.
+For graduate students, popular degree programs are in the educational areas of education (Curriculum and Instruction and Educational Administration), Business Administration, Electrical Engineering, Chemical Engineering, Civil Engineering, Computer Science, Biology and Molecular Biology, and Social Work.

 The academic calendar at NMSU, like most U.S. universities, consists of three semesters: